 How about Halloween?

 It’s not a traditional celebration in Lithuania.
 Halloween was introduced here only after Independence declaration in 1990.
 We learned about it because of Hollywood movies and shopping mall displays.
-However, it’s getting more and more popular among young generations.
+However, Halloween is getting more and more popular among young generations.
 Bars definitely see this as an opportunity for theme nights.
 So you will have no problem in finding a party on 31st.